AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/index.md

 ## Get the Tools

-1. You must use a Mac to complete this tutorial
+1. You must use a Mac&reg; to complete this tutorial
 1. Download [Xcode](https://developer.apple.com/xcode/)
 1. Download the [Bus Booking app](https://github.com/Adobe-Marketing-Cloud/busbooking-mobileapps)
 1. Install [Cocoapods](https://guides.cocoapods.org/using/getting-started.html)